Common Vulnerabilities in IoT devices

 2. Unauthenticated access to interfaces

-Many IoT devices offer management and maintenance access through a web interface, a mobile API, or local connections such as Bluetooth or serial interfaces.
-However, it’s common for consumer-grade devices to lack proper authentication and authorization controls on these entry points.
+What: Many IoT devices offer management and maintenance access through a web interface, a mobile app or API, local connections such as Bluetooth or serial interfaces.
+However, it’s common for consumer-grade devices to lack proper authentication and authorization controls on these entry points allowing an unauthenticated attacker access to the administration interface of the device.

-Typical examples include API endpoints that don’t require authentication tokens, debug interfaces that grant direct root shell access without any login prompt, or Bluetooth services that can be used without even pairing the device.
+Why: Typical examples include API endpoints that don’t require authentication tokens, debug interfaces that grant direct root shell access without any login prompt, or Bluetooth services that can be used without pairing with the device.
 These oversights allow attackers to access sensitive features or data without needing valid credentials.
-In some cases, this level of access can go even further, enabling attackers to modify firmware, alter device settings, or execute arbitrary code directly on the system running the IoT device.
+In some cases, this level of access can go even further, enabling attackers to modify firmware, alter device settings, execute arbitrary code directly on the system running the IoT device or even add the device to a botnet.

 3. Unencrypted communications

-When an IoT device communicates over the network without encryption, any data it transmits can potentially be intercepted and read by attackers who have access to that network traffic.
-This includes sensitive information such as user passwords sent over HTTP, MQTT messages transmitted without TLS, or firmware updates downloaded without any encryption.
-In these scenarios, data is exposed in clear text and can be easily captured.
+What: When an IoT device communicates over the network without encryption, any data it transmits can potentially be intercepted and read by attackers who have access to that network traffic.
+This includes sensitive information, such as user passwords sent over HTTP, MQTT messages transmitted without TLS, or firmware updates downloaded without any encryption.

 However, attackers don’t always need access to the same network as the IoT device.
 Devices that use wireless technologies like Bluetooth (including Bluetooth Low Energy) can be targeted simply by being within range.
 For instance, an attacker could intercept unencrypted Bluetooth signals from a smart lock or a remote control that opens a gate or garage door.